getlantern/lantern-roadmap/lep/DRAFT/012_Pro_version_personal_server.md

 #### Overview of Lantern Pro cloud backend

-For our purposes, we will need ultimately to handle Pro servers, launch them and pair them with users.
+For our purposes, we will ultimately need to handle Pro servers, launch them and pair them with users.
 We might want several Pro users in one server, or even a user in two or more servers.
-This is the general architecture that will allow flexibility for these options, following the current approach used by the regular Lantern service.
+This is the general architecture that will allow flexibility for these options, based on the current approach used by the regular Lantern service.

 <p align="center">
 <img src="images/lep-012-cloud.png" alt="Payment Processing"/>